-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Stormwater discharge into water or onto land in the coastal marine area that does not come within or comply with Rule 1.
-Note (1): Discharge of stormwater into a district council managed stormwater system is a discharge to land outside the CMA and an assessment for consent requirement should be made under the Freshwater Plan not this Rule.
-Note (2): Discharge of stormwater from a district council managed stormwater network into water or onto land in the CMA that does not comply with Rule 1 requires a coastal permit under either this Rule or Rule 3 depending on the coastal management area involved.
-2 Open Coast Port Discretionary General Policies 1 to 21 and Activity-based policies 22, 27 Stormwater discharge into water or onto land in the coastal marine area that does not come within or comply with Rule 1.
-Note (1): Discharge of stormwater into a district council managed stormwater system is a discharge to land outside the CMA and an assessment for consent requirement should be made under the Freshwater Plan not this Rule.
-Note (2): Discharge of stormwater from a district council managed stormwater network into water or onto land in the CMA that does not comply with Rule 1 requires a coastal permit under either this Rule or Rule 2 depending on the coastal management area involved.
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Stormwater discharge into water or onto land in the coastal marine area that does not come within or comply with Rule 1, and any associated disturbance of the foreshore or seabed.
+(53) Note (1): Discharge of stormwater into a district council managed stormwater system is a discharge to land outside the CMA and an assessment for consent requirement should be made under the Freshwater Plan not this Rule.
+Note (2): Discharge of stormwater rom a district council managed stormwater network into water or onto land in the CMA that does not comply with Rule 1 requires a coastal permit under either this Rule or Rule 3 depending on the coastal management area involved.
+2 Open Coast Port Discretionary General Policies 1 to 21 and Activity-based policies 22, 27 Stormwater discharge into water or onto land in the coastal marine area that does not come within or comply with Rule 1, and any associated disturbance of the foreshore or seabed.
+(53) Note (1): Discharge of stormwater into a district council managed stormwater system is a discharge to land outside the CMA and an assessment for consent requirement should be made under the Freshwater Plan not this Rule.
+Note (2): Discharge of stormwater retwork into water or onto land in the CMA that does not comply with Rule 1 requires a coastal permit under either this Rule or Rule 2 depending on the coastal management area involved.
 3 Outstanding Value Estuaries Unmodified Estuaries Modified Non-complying General Policies 1 to 21 and Activity-based Policies 22,27